2023-gpig-a/DMAS/README.md

 ## Endpoints:

 `/upload_images`
 When a get request is made to this endpoint, the DMAS will scan our file system for any new images, if they are found it will create a new postgres entry for each image, storing the longitude, latitude, file location, and a timestamp of the image.
 We will extract this data from the image metadata.
-The entry will not be uploaded, and the image will be deleted if we believe the image contains a human.
+The image will be deleted if we believe the image contains a human.

-Returns: `{"status":"success"}`

-`/process_raw_images`
-When a get request is made to this endpoint, the DMAS will look at all images that have not yet been processed, look for plants in them, assign them a `plant_id`, and upload the data to our database.
+We then process these images to identify plants contained and try to cluster them.

 Returns: `{"status":"success"}`